 There are multiple Red Bean Restaurants in Hanoi and they offer a traditional but classier dining experience than the pop-up street food and corner restaurant stalls you’ll also learn to love.
 It’s a nice setting for a special occasion (our last night in Hanoi for us) with its Indo-china décor and beautifully presented bamboo tables and serving mats.
 Service is very attentive, as we found in most Vietnamese restaurants, and food is plentiful.
 We’d recommend anything cooked with lime leaf – we loved the lime leaf fish.
 If you prefer a more modern setting over traditional, Red Bean Trendy Restaurant is a short walk away.

 Home Vietnamese Restaurant is a brilliant place to eat on your first night in Hanoi.
-It’s considerably more expensive than the average restaurant but so worth it.
-It’s one of the most popular restaurants in Hanoi and is constantly busy so be sure to make a reservation.
+It’s a little more expensive than the average restaurant but is completely worth the extra cost.
+It’s one of the best restaurants in Hanoi for home-style, relaxed cooking, and is constantly busy so be sure to make a reservation.
 It welcomes you with traditional home-style North Vietnamese cooking and a fantastic décor to enjoy your meal.
-It’s set in a colonial style building on the edge of West Lake, a 10 minute taxi from the Old Quarter/Hoan Kiem Lake.
+Location wise, Home is set in a colonial style building on the edge of West Lake, a 10 minute taxi from the Old Quarter/Hoan Kiem Lake.
 Order the full 3 courses of and leave feeling satisfied!